Skip to content

 1. Set Hostnames

-Run the following commands respectively:
+Run the following commands separately:

 hostnamectl set-hostname k8s-master